imgix/imgix-rails/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Code of Conduct
+Users contributing to or participating in the development of this project are subject to the terms of imgix's [Code of Conduct](https://github.com/imgix/code-of-conduct).